 Psychological trauma causes the brain to activate mental alarm systems and defenses to protect itself from the perceived threat.
-The emotional response center of the brain, the amygdala, is connected to the sympathetic nervous system, which is responsible for our fight, flight, or freeze response.
+The emotional response center of the brain, the amygdala, connects to the sympathetic nervous system.
+It is responsible for our fight, flight, or freeze response.

-When the amygdala is activated in response to trauma, it prepares us to escape or confront the threat or attack.
+When the amygdala activates in response to trauma, it prepares us to escape or confront the threat or attack.
 The prefrontal cortex, the part of the brain responsible for regulating attention, awareness, and reasoning, is impeded by a trauma response, leading to difficulty paying attention and making decisions.
-Also impacted is the hippocampus, the part of the brain associated with memory and learning, often leading to problems in those areas.
+Also, it impacts the hippocampus, the part of the brain associated with memory and learning, often leading to problems in those areas.

-Why you should let go of the past
+Why you should make peace with your past

 When you heal from past trauma, your relationships will improve, first with yourself as you restore trust and build self-confidence, and also with the people you care about.
 You will feel more inspired and engaged in life, ultimately living life with greater creativity, joy, meaning, and purpose.

 Have you experienced any traumatic situations in your life?
 Do you identify with some of these symptoms?
-Did know that the way we process our past experiences can have an impact on the way our brain and body work?
-Share you answers with us in the comments section, so we can all enrich our experiences when dealing with these issues.
+Did know that the way we process our experiences can have an impact on the way our brain and bodywork?
+Then, share your answers with us in the comments section.
+So we can all enrich our experiences when dealing with these issues.
 God bless you.